 If you’re reading this, it’s likely you’ve felt the call to contribute.
 The desire to connect and create the kind of world that you want to live in.
 You may have a specific skill to share or simply have the time.
 Whatever the reason, your contribution is invaluable and can make a big difference.

 Rafiki Mwema was born from two women who saw a need and knew they needed to help.
 They volunteered for years, endless hours and invested (too much) money into the cause they cared about.
 Then they realised they could make a much greater, and lasting, change if they set up something themselves.
-Rafiki is supported by a wonderful team of volunteers who work alongside our sponsors and donors to help raise vital funds for our programs in Kenya.
+Rafiki is supported by a wonderful team of volunteers who work alongside to sponsor african child and donors to help raise vital funds for our programs in Kenya.
 It is a true team effort and we want you to join us.

 There is a Kenyan proverb which says, “Sticks in a bundle are unbreakable.”
 When we come together to share our time and skills, our ability to make an impact increases.
 Great strength is achieved when good people connect with other good people.
 Volunteering provides the opportunity to become a part of something bigger.
 Get in touch about our current Volunteering Opportunities.